Halliburton-Landmark/gdp/uhb/rest-gateway/README.md

 ## Data format and interaction

 You can either use `GET` or `PUT` to send data.
-Any data sent is interepreted as `key, value` pairs, converted to a JSON object, and appended to the log specified at initialization time.
+Any data passed in the URL is parsed into as `key, value` pairs (see example below), converted to a JSON object, and appended to the log specified at initialization time.
 By default, a single key can have multiple values, hence values are always a list.
 However, this behavior can be modified by passing appropriate flags at startup time.

 ## Execution